mtdvlpr/cmd-blog/src/about/minor.md

 ## Learning Goals

 During this minor, I want to learn more about web development and design.
 Especially about how to come up with a good design.
-I'd also like to learn more about working with vanilla JavaScript, without frameworks.
+I'd also like to improve in working with vanilla JavaScript, without frameworks.